fah7eem/woo_delete_unused_pictures/README.md

 /delete-unused-images/?limit=10

-If the `limit` parameter is not specified, the plugin will attempt to delete all unused images in one request.
+If the `limit` parameter is not specified, the plugin will attempt to delete upto a 1000 unused images in one request.

 ### Security Notice ###